What we do

 - Encourage each child to explore their limits, venture into new experiences and develop to their full capacity.

-- Where possible, seek to bring in outside agencies, such as sports coaches and activity leaders, to enhance your child’s experience at the club.
+- Where possible, seek to bring in outside agencies, such as sports coaches and activity leaders, to enhance your child’s experience with us.

 - Encourage your child to think about their health, lifestyle and relationships with those around them